-If you have sacrifice other essentials then do so but not sun cream.
-Make sure you have enough sun cream, the sun is hotter than hell especially in Trinidad so make sure sun cream is at the absolute top of your Cuba packing list.
-What was available to us in the one shop we found in Havana selling sun cream was not up to scratch.
+If you have to sacrifice other essentials then do so but not the sun cream.
+Make sure you have enough sun cream to last your full trip, the sun is hotter than hell especially by the ocean and in popular tourists resorts like Trinidad so make sure sun cream is at the absolute top of your Cuba packing list.

-Similar to sun cream after sun can not be purchased in Cuba.
-Is after sun maybe the original travel hacks?
+Similar to sun cream after sun can not be purchased in Cuba and we didn’t see this item once in any shops during our time in Cuba.
 The sun is hot in Cuba all year round and nothing really beats that refreshing feeling of having after sun moisture on your frazzled skin.
 After sun isn’t an essential and definitely worth sacrificing if you can’t fit your sun cream in.
 If you are fair skinned or burn easily please add aftersun to your packing list.
 Looking for more info on staying safe in the sun?

 It may sound like an odd one but having a small box of water purification tablets with us saved us so many times whilst travelling in Cuba.
 Water is widely available in Cuba of course and water can be purchased in large bottles for around $2.
 But the tap water in Cuba is not for drinking like many couturiers in Latin America and the Caribbean.
 Smaller towns often have fewer, badly stocked shops which close down on weekend.
 Add this extra precaution to your Cuba packing list.

 In Playa Larga we arrived on a weekend and all the shops were closed and we were unable to buy water unless buying small bottles at a restaurant.
 We didn’t dehydrated though thanks to our water purification tablets.
 Cuba was the only place we used them.